leyhline/Lagrange/_posts/2018-02-15-on-research-debt.md

   <figcaption>Normalized distribution of IQ by <a href="https://commons.wikimedia.org/wiki/User:Dmcq">Dmcq</a> from <a href="https://commons.wikimedia.org/wiki/File:IQ_distribution.svg">Wikimedia Commons</a></figcaption>
 </figure>

 You thought all this wise and insightful jabbering is enough for me?
 You thought wrong!
 In finance it's never good to put all your money in a single investment.
 And I won't do the same here!
-As you can see only a small fraction of the population has sufficient intelligence (even though IQ is a rather questionable metric) to be classified as “genius”.
+As you can see only a small fraction of the population has sufficient intelligence (even though IQ is a rather questionable metric) to be classified as "genius".
 And even many intelligent people lack a goal which is – in my opinion – also necessary to get this title.
 As for the remains: their interests might often lie elsewhere.

 Conclusion: Statistically there is a good chance to find a niche where I can shine.
 It just has to be stupid enough.